sheadawson/viewcounter/README.md

 [![Build Status](https://secure.travis-ci.org/chillu/viewcounter.png)](http://travis-ci.org/chillu/viewcounter)

-Tracks page views in a simple counter record, with a limit of one view per session.
+Tracks page views in a simple counter record, and the behaviour is applied to any `DataObject` subclass through an extension.
+This approach of a separate counter record is particularly handy if you apply it to `Versioned` objects like `SiteTree`, since you can store the view data independently of staging and live concerns.

-Very simplistic approach, since it doesn't use other criteria such as the current IP address or browser cookies to prevent abuse.
+Views are limited by session.
+This is a slightly simplistic approach, since it doesn't use other criteria such as the current IP address or browser cookies to prevent abuse.
+Common web crawlers and search engine bots are excluded from view counts.

 ## Usage